akaterra/udb.py/readme.rst

 .. code:: python

-  from udb import Udb, UdbBtreeIndex, required
+  from udbpy import Udb, UdbBtreeIndex, required

   db = Udb(indexes={
       'abc': UdbBtreeIndex({'a': required, 'b': required, 'c': required})  # "a", "b" and "c" fields will be fetched from the indexed record